dr-tony-lin/CarND-Behavioral-Cloning-P3/writeup_report.md

 * --cr: the left/right cammera correction, default is 0.05
 * --all_cameras: True to use three cameras, False to use the center camera.
 Default is False
 * --flip: True to include flipped images, Default is True
-* --cont: True to continue from the trained model, False to train from weights, default is False
+* --cont: True to continue from the trained model, False to train from weights, default is False.
+It is effective only when --model is given
+* --tune: True to fine tune trained model, defaule is False.
+It is only effective when --model argument is given and --cont is False

 Furthermore, the code can take the following command from the keyboard during the course of training and testing: